cardano-foundation/cardano-connect-with-wallet/core/README.md

 ## 💪 Contributing

-Please have a look at our [contributing infos](../CONTRIBUTING.md) to become familiar with our guidelines.
+Please take a look at our [contributing infos](../CONTRIBUTING.md) to familiarise yourself with our guidelines.